Cuerpos de Agua ~ Bodies of Water

 Producing work when I visit Venezuela, and then making sense of it when I return to Canada, is a way to cope with displacement’s effects on my sense of belonging.
 Through their encounter with the work, my hope is that viewers can also be transported to the lands that make their bodies feel grounded.

 Shown in the exhibition Making Spaces at Sur Gallery from Oct - Nov 2020.
-To book an appointment email Claudia at firstname.lastname@example.org
+See online exhibition or book an appointment through Claudia at firstname.lastname@example.org